ashwinvis/backdrop-theme/README.md

   website
 - `LICENSE`, the license under which to release the websites contents (ex: Creative Commons).
 Write it in HTML in order to use an image and/or link.
-- `BLOGKEYWORDS`, a list or tuple of strings containg keywords to be placed in the metadata of your website, allowing Google to better categorize it
+- `BLOGKEYWORDS`, a list or tuple of strings containing keywords to be placed in the metadata of your website, allowing Google to better categorize it

 The paths for FAVICON, PROFILE\_IMAGE, and BACKDROP\_IMAGE can all use the